aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/megillat-eikhah-lamentations-tisha-bav-rabbi-david-seidenberg-neohasid-org.html.md

 He smashed and broke her bars.
 Her king and her ministers in the nations, there is no Torah / no teaching.
-Also her prophets,
+Even her prophets
-They found no vision from YHVH.
+found no vision from YHVH.
 </div></td>
 </tr>